abellion/xenus/docs/README.md

 ## Relationships

 Embedding documents does not cover every use case.
-When you need to reference a document from another, you store its unique identifier - in either side of the relationship - and then retrieve the referenced document.
+When you need to reference a document from another, you store its unique identifier - in one of the side of the relationship - and then retrieve the referenced document.

 __Terminology :__